cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 the construction of envU to all the key material in envU.
 The server S will have two keys MK, MK' for a PRF f (this refers to a regular PRF such as HMAC or CMAC).
-Upon receiving a pair of user identity idU and value M for a non-existing user idU, S computes kU=f(MK; idU) and kU'=f(MK'; idU) and responds with values Z=M^kU and envU, where the latter is computed as follows. rwdU is set to kU' and secret_creds is set to the all-zero string (of the
+Upon receiving a CredentialRequest for a non-existing user idU, S computes kU=f(MK; idU) and kU'=f(MK'; idU) and responds with values Z=M^kU and envU, where the latter is computed as follows. rwdU is set to kU' and secret_creds is set to the all-zero string (of the